harshsinha003/Diagnosify/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-If you encounter any issues or have questions:
-- Create an issue in the GitHub repository
-- Contact the development team

 ## 🙏 Acknowledgments